 Communications & PR Committee

 Committee members work to communicate with members and to generate exposure for Impact100 South Jersey through traditional print, radio and television media as well as social media.
 This Committee is responsible for our website and designs tools and methods for communicating with members, grantees and the broader public to make the impact of our work visible and valued.
+The committee also Identifies community events to make the impact of our work visible and valued.

 The Work: Identifying media opportunities, developing and executing strategies for member communications and social media, etc.